LHarveyDev/tree-of-knowledge/README.md

 - [Stack Overflow](https://stackoverflow.com/questions/37252041/storing-quiz-questions-in-array-of-objects): This question explained how to simplify my questions and answers into an array.

+- [Freecoder Camp](https://www.freecodecamp.org/news/css-responsive-image-tutorial/#:~:text=To%20make%20an%20image%20responsive>,than%20absolute%20ones%20like%20pixels): Useful article on making sure images are responsive on all devices.

 ### Content

 - All content was written by the developer.